 Aloe Vera plant gel contains active proteolytic enzymes.
 These enzymes act as an exfolient and unclog follicles.

-- 2 – 3 teaspoons of gel from an aloe vera leaf.
+- 2 – 3 teaspoons of aloe gel or straight from your own aloe vera leaf.
 (Using a sharp knife slice open lengthwise.
 Use a spoon to scoop the gel out, then place in a small bowl.
 It’s awesome to have your own plant and trust me, put it by a window and watch it multiply.
-You can also buy a good aloe gel.
+For whatever reason, they don’t do well in a terracotta pot.

 - Blend the gel so it gets to a smooth consistency.